Dominican Republic–Taiwan relations

-The Dominican Republic maintained official relations with the Republic of China (commonly referred to as China before 1949 and Taiwan after 1949) from 1944 to 2018.
+Dominican Republic–Taiwan relations are the bilateral relations between the Dominican Republic and Taiwan, officially known as the Republic of China.
+The two countries maintained official relations from 1944 to 2018.
 At the time it broke relations, it was the largest economy amongst the 19 UN member states to have had fully recognized the Republic of China as the sole legitimate representative of all of China.